Graduate Catalog 2024-2025

 Approved by Professional Organizations

-ACS - American Chemical Society (BS, MS) Bachelor of Science in Chemistry, Master of Science in Chemistry
+ACS - American Chemical Society (BS) Bachelor of Science in Chemistry

-ABA - American Bar Association (BS) Bachelor of Science in Professional Legal Studies
+ABA - American Bar Association (AB) Bachelor of Arts in Professional Legal Studies

 University Notices